Speeding is the second most common cause of accidents in America.

 Similarly, your fines might be doubled, and you might also get sentenced to probation or traffic school.

-At this point, you do not have the option of paying the fine and being done with it.
+At this point, you do not have the option to pay the fine and be done with it.

 With a 50 MPH over the limit citation, you will have a mandatory court date.
 If you forego your court appearance, the court might issue an administrative suspension of your driver’s license.